xiechengmude/xDAN-SmartDoc-Flow/README.md

 You can set `--gpu_memory_utilization` to set GPU memory utiliziation, e.g. `--gpu_memory_utilization 0.9`, default is 0.8.

+OCRFlux is recommended to run on a GPU with more than 24GB of VRAM.
+However, if you have N smaller GPUs (e.g., 12GB), you can set `--tensor_parallel_size N` to run it.

 Results will be stored as JSONL files in the `./localworkspace/results` directory.

 Each line in JSONL files is a json object with the following fields: